PrestaShop/TopContributors/README.md

 # TopContributors

-A website to thank every PrestaShop contributor.
+A website to thank every PrestaShop contributors.

 ## Build Setup